benhj/knoxcrypt/README.md

 `./test` will run the test suite.
 This unit tests test various parts of TeaSafe.
 As I uncover new bugs and attemp to fix them, I will add new units to verify the fixes.

-`./maketeasafe 128000 image.teasf` will create a 500MB TeaSafe image when the block size is 4096 (note the block size is hardcoded into DetailTeaSafe.hpp and represents a good compromise between file speed and space efficiency).
+`./maketeasafe image.tea 128000` will create a 500MB TeaSafe image when the block size is 4096 (note the block size is hardcoded into DetailTeaSafe.hpp and represents a good compromise between file speed and space efficiency).
+Example output:

+`image path: test.tea`
+`file system size in blocks: 128000`
+`password:`

+The password string will seed a sha256 hash used to generate the cipher stream.

+`./maketeasafe image.tea 128000 --coffee true` will create a 500MB TeaSafe image with both a default root folder offset at block 0 and an extra partition offset by a user-specified 'pin value' that must be less than 128000.
+Example output:

+`image path: test.tea`
+`file system size in blocks: 128000`
+`password:`
+`magic number:`

+The 'magic number' parameter specifies the pin value.

-`./teasafe image.teasf testMount` will launch and mount image.teasf under the directory testMount in fuse debug mode; note to disable debug mode you need to specify `--debug 0' as an extra parameter.
+`./teasafe image.tea testMount` will launch and mount image.teasf under the directory testMount in fuse debug mode; note to disable debug mode you need to specify `--debug 0' as an extra parameter.
 Disabling debug mode will mount the image in single-threaded mode.
 Multi-threaded mode is not currently supported.

+If the image was initialized with a coffee partition, then the image can be mounted with the coffee parameter, i.e.:

+./teasafe image.tea testMount --coffee true

+This will ask the user to enter both the decryption password and the magic number.

 Licensing
 ---------